Tools & Resources / Doctor Q&A

 How does FEIBA help patients with inhibitors?

-FEIBA is an effective treatment for hemophilia patients with inhibitors.
+FEIBA is an FDA-approved treatment for hemophilia patients with inhibitors.
 When a patient has hemophilia with inhibitors, the most important thing is to stop bleeding.
 Everything else comes after that.

 How important is family support in dealing with inhibitors?